NYULibraries/login/OAUTH2_TESTING.md

 #### Controllers

 Mocking a client application allows us to purely test the provider's response to what we can assume is a valid application using Login as authentication.
-Using the [doorkeeper provider sample app](https://github.com/doorkeeper-gem/doorkeeper-provider-app) as an example we can see how to mock a client app, create a fake token from a factory user and test the `#api` method via GET:
+Using the [doorkeeper provider sample app](https://github.com/doorkeeper-gem/doorkeeper-provider-app) as an example we can see how to mock a client app, create a fake token from a factory user and test the `#show` method via GET:

     # spec/controllers/api/v1/users_controller_spec.rb
     describe Api::V1::UsersController do